 In July 2019, the Federal Government of Canada unveiled a new set of rules destined to better protect air passengers in Canada.

-More broadly, they aim at ensuring that both airlines and passengers are aware of what they are entitled to in case of trouble.
+More broadly, they aim at ensuring that both airlines and passengers are aware of what their rights are in case of trouble.

 Here's a handy summary: